The goals of the radiation safety program are:

 - performing routine laboratory inspections

 - commissioning and decommissioning of all radioactive material use areas

 - emergency response

 - provides information and advice to individuals who have questions about radiation

 - calibration of radiation survey instruments

 The radiation safety program is managed by the Radiation Safety Officer.
-The Radiation Safety Officer is a member of the Radiation Safety Committee (RSC) and reports directly to the President of the University.
+The Radiation Safety Officer is a member of the Radiation Safety Committee and reports directly to the Vice President for Research.